 The System Requirements Form template is in an electronic form for parts B, C, E and F using a dedicated data room.
-The table below gives an overview of the SRF parts and a summary of the data content
+The table below gives an overview of the SRF parts and a summary of the data content.

 SRF Part SOFI Content?
 Description Data content Part A - Boundary requirement and Capability Yes ESO states the requirements for each boundary which triggers the TO's response in providing options to meet the capability requirement level for that boundary.
-The form includes the Plexos unconstrained boundary transfers.
+The form includes the BID3 unconstrained boundary transfers.
 Each boundary will have its own Part A. The requirements listed are the transfer capabilities for each energy scenario for each of economy and security criterion in tabulated and chart form.
 An example is given below in this appendix.
-Part B - TO Proposed Options Yes TO responds with an option that may partially or wholly meet the requirements set out by Part A. Each option will have its own Part B. Technical description of the option including: Part C - Outage Requirements Yes TO responds with outage requirements for that option.
-Each option will have its own row in Part C. Outage requirements to deliver the option: • The circuit or apparatus that needs to be on outage and the required duration of outage (in weeks) in each calendar year if the option is to be delivered on its EISD.
-The number of distinct calendar years that works take place in. • Restriction in sequence of works.
+Part B - TO Proposed Options Yes TO responds with an option that may partially or wholly meet the requirements set out by Part A. Each option will have its own Part B. Technical description of the option including: physical works summary of included assets diagram what requirement the option solves and how earliest in-service date any environmental impacts other reference information including option name, status, reference number Part C - Outage Requirements Yes TO responds with outage requirements for that option.
+Each option will have its own row in Part C. Outage requirements to deliver the option: The circuit or apparatus that needs to be on outage and the required duration of outage (in weeks) in each calendar year if the option is to be delivered on its EISD.
+The number of distinct calendar years that works take place in.
+Restriction in sequence of works.
 Part D - Studied Option combinations Yes TO and ESO supply how the options' capabilities have been studied to ensure that the ESO accurately and faithfully reproduces the options' order and capabilities in the economic analysis.
 Part D is a separate online form.
 Each boundary will have its own Part D. Boundary benefit data is captured in the handover tool: The options that provide boundary benefit on their own or together with other options and the combinations they can be used in.
 The sequence of the reinforcements in each combination.
 This includes alternative sequences for the same combination.
 The resulting absolute boundary capability in MW in each stage of each sequence.
 Whether an option must follow or is an alternative to certain reinforcements.
 Part E - Options' Costs Yes TOs supply asset and cost information to allow the ESO to proceed with 'cost reasonableness' check (See Appendix C).
 Each option will have its own Part E. The data recorded includes: WACC used.
 A limited break down of costs.
 The cost profile for the option.
 Delay, remobilisation and cancellation costs.
 Part F - Publication Information No TOs supply names and descriptions of options for publication use.
 Each option will have its own row in Part E but only if it has featured in Part D. The information includes: The NOA code agreed with the ESO.
 The option name to appear in the NOA report.
 The description of the option to appear in the NOA report.